Using your contactless card to travel is simple.

 If you don't touch in and out, we don't know where you've travelled, so can't charge the right fare.

-When you touch the yellow card reader, a green light should appear.
+When you touch the yellow card reader, a green light should appear and you'll hear a single beep.
 This means your card has been accepted.
-If a red light appears, it means that your card has been rejected and you'll need to use another way to pay.
+If you see a red light and hear 3 beeps (2 beeps on buses), it means that your card has been rejected and you'll need to use another way to pay.

 If you don't touch in and out, we won't know where you've travelled.
 We call this an incomplete journey.

-If you don't touch in at the start of your journey, you could be charged a maximum fare (up to £8.90), face a Penalty fare of £80 or be prosecuted.
+If you don't touch in at the start of your journey, you could be charged a maximum fare (up to £7.80 in Zones 1-9, or £14.20 from Gatwick Airport), face a Penalty fare of £80 or be prosecuted.
 If you don't touch out at the end of your journey you could be charged a maximum fare.

 Every journey has its own maximum journey time.
-If your journey takes longer than the maximum travel time allowance, you could be a charged a maximum fare.
+If your journey takes longer than the maximum travel time allowance, you could be a charged two maximum fares.

-Journeys which avoid Zone 1 are cheaper than those which include travel through Zone 1.
-If you see a pink card reader when changing trains at a Tube, DLR, London Overground, TfL Rail or National Rail station, touch your contactless payment card on it to show that you haven't travelled through Zone 1.
+Journeys that don't include travel through Zone 1 are cheaper than those that do.
+If you see a pink card reader when changing trains at a Tube or London Overground station, touch your contactless payment card on it to show where you have travelled.
 We can then charge you the right fare for the route you took.

-You are charged an adult-rate pay as you go fare when you use a contactless payment card.
-The total cost of all the journeys that you make in one day is calculated at the end of each day and a single charge is made to your contactless payment card account.
+You are charged an adult-rate pay as you go fare when you use contactless.
+The total cost of all the journeys that you make in one day is calculated at the end of each day and a single charge is made to your card account.
 Find out how fares are charged.